lwvmobile/ledacs-esk/readme.txt

 an outdated and perhaps *dead* project in its own right, but still works well enough for the current scope of this project.

+LEDACS-ESK requires two dongles if you wish to track the control channel and tune the voice channels.

+LEDACS-ESK has currently been testing and known to run on Ubuntu 18.04 based desktop distros (Ubuntu, LM19, Zorin 15, etc) as well as Raspberri Pi 3b+ hardware running Raspian Buster.
+Many more are likely to be added as soon as they can be properly tested.

 Installation:

-Make sure to have the prerequisite sox, aplay, and build-essential packages installed.
+Make sure to have the prerequisite sox, aplay, cmake and build-essential installed.
-You will also need rtl-sdr gnuradio software already installed as well.
+You will also need rtl-sdr already installed as well.
-The scope of this readme will assume you already have these packages installed.
-If not, simply installing GQRX or similar should install them for you.
+Raspberry Pi Raspian users will also need libusb-1.0.0-dev

 sudo apt update
-sudo apt install sox aplay build-essential
+sudo apt install sox aplay build-essential cmake sudo apt install rtl-sdr

+#Additional For Raspberry Pi users#
+sudo apt install libusb-1.0.0-dev

 If you haven't already, please extract the tarball or zip file into whichever directory you wish.
 For the tarball: